-Outside a building, just a little apart from the rest of the temple, I spied two pairs empty shoes.
-From within came the throaty singing so familiar in this place, and the harsh beat of a steel drum.
+Outside a building, just a little apart from the rest of the temple, I spied two pairs of empty shoes.
+From within came a throaty singing so familiar to this place, and the harsh beat of a steel drum.
 My curiosity was peaked, and so, cautiously, I slipped off my own shoes and stepped inside.Read more "Meditating with the Buddha"

-I can only imagine the rest of the tourists were turned away by the grand staircase, a structure that almost seems to dare you to even try and climb it.
+I can only imagine the rest of the tourists were scared off by the grand staircase, a structure that dares you to even try and climb it.
 That’s the only explanation as to why the temple was so quiet.Read more "The buddhas chanting "